ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 "It's because your Mandarin is so good," said Emilio.

-Alex had set out liquor in the living room, including a yellowish bottle in which hornets were suspended.
-They all tried the hornet liquor, while two Brazilian engineering students figured out the soundsystem.
+Liquor was set out in the living room.
+They tried a yellowish bottle in which hornets were suspended, while two Brazilian engineering students figured out the soundsystem.
 Once they got the music working, the girls started dancing.

 Brent sat in a leather chair under a lamp with a long metal neck.
 He felt accomplished, watching everyone talking and dancing happily.
-He could see fireworks shooting off Taipei 101, tiny grains of light at the distance.
+He could see fireworks shooting off Taipei 101, tiny grains of light in the distance.

 Finally he got up, and joined the dancing, forgetting himself like he had learned at social nights in middle school.